Mateo-P/Reto-Express-WebSockets/README.md

 # First commit
-These is a template using Sequelize ORM, sqlite3 and Vue.js.
+This is a template using Sequelize ORM, sqlite3 and Vue.js.
 Open source code